django-haystack/django-haystack/docs/searchindex_api.rst

 performance penalty.

 The other option is to leverage stored fields.
-By default, all fields in Haystack are both indexed (searchable by the engine) and stored (retained by the engine and presented in the results).
+By default, all fields in Haystack are either indexed (searchable by the engine) or stored (retained by the engine and presented in the results).
 By using a stored field, you can store commonly used data in such a way that you don't need to hit the database when processing the search result to get more information.

-For example, one great way to leverage this is to pre-rendering an object's search result template DURING indexing.
+For example, one great way to leverage this is to pre-render an object's search result template DURING indexing.
 You define an additional field, render a template with it and it follows the main indexed record into the index.
 Then, when that record is pulled when it matches a query, you can simply display the